axmanrennes/Hybrid-NFI-updater/README.md

 Log into your server and type `crontab -e`.
 Edit the cron file, add in the following line at the bottom of the file.

+Next you should be editing the cron file, add in the following line at the bottom of the file.
+This will run every 2/7/12/17...52/57 minutes past the hour and it does will not clash with the with the 5 min candles calculations. h/t @abanchev for this tip!
+We can also add an option to automatically start the bot should the server reboot for whatever reason.
 ```
 2-59/5 * * * * /bin/bash -c "/root/Hybrid-NFI-updater/NFI_updates.sh" > /root/updater.log 2>&1
 ```

-Once that is saved, the updater will check for new git updates every 30 mins and notify you via Telegram if there was anything new so you can restart it.
+Once that is saved, the updater will check for new git updates